stuij/gba-llvm-devkit/README.md

     -fno-exceptions
     -fno-rtti

-Furthermore the compiler should understand where it can find libraries and headers.
+Furthermore the compiler should understand where it can find the correct libraries and headers.
 As Clang can potentially target multiple architectures and multiple library variants, we need to supply a `--sysroot` argument. the libraries for ARMv4T can be found at `<root>/lib/clang-runtimes/arm-none-eabi/armv4t`:

     --sysroot <CFGDIR>/../lib/clang-runtimes/arm-none-eabi/armv4t

 Where \<CFGDIR> is a magic variable with points to the config file directory.
+This should be handled by Clang's multiboot, but there's currently an outstanding bug when targetting Thumb, so for now this works too.

-We also need to include the GBA startup code object file, called `gba_crt0.o`:
+We also need to include the GBA startup code library, which is resolved relative to `sysroot`.

-    <CFGDIR>/../lib/clang-runtimes/arm-none-eabi/armv4t/lib/gba_crt0.o
+    -lcrt0-gba

 Lastly as we're on an embedded platform, and we usually don't have stderr and friends available.
 Recently in verbose aborting has been enabled by default in